 - Preheat oven to 400 degrees F.

 - Rub inside of each squash half with olive oil, and season with salt and pepper.
 Roast in oven for about an hour, cut sides down, on a baking sheet lined with aluminum foil.
 Remove from oven and set aside.

 - While the squash is roasting, make your stuffing.
 Heat about a tablespoon of olive oil in a large pan over medium high heat.
 Add the diced onion and cook for about 2 minutes.
 Add the garlic and turkey, and begin breaking apart the turkey with a wooden spoon as it browns.
+Add the sage and thyme, and season with salt and pepper.
 Add in the chopped kale and combine, letting it wilt.
-Add the pumpkin, chicken broth, thyme, sage, and walnuts.
+Add the pumpkin, chicken broth, and walnuts.
 Mix well.